xma711/notebook/big_data/hadoop/README.md

 Hadoop distributed file system (HDFS)
 --------------------------------

-it is a bit like linux filesystem, starting with / root direcotry too.
+It is a bit like linux filesystem, starting with / root direcotry too.

-switch to hduser first.. because /usr/local/hadoop has a user/group mode of hduser:hdoop.
+Switch to hduser first.. because /usr/local/hadoop has a user/group mode of hduser:hdoop.

-to list the files inside HDFS in a particular directory, use command:
+To list the files inside HDFS in a particular directory, use command:
 	hadoop fs -ls full_path_to_directory (e.g. hadoop fs -ls /)
 	(Seems that we can also use "hdfs dfs -ls /")